justunsix/dotfiles/README.md

 # JT's Dotfiles

-Configuration and customization files to personalize Linux and Windows.
+Configuration and customization files to personalize Linux, Windows, and macOS.

 This repository contains my personal dotfiles like configurations for software described below.